 The second thing you should think about is what apps, games, and videos are available.
 You'll also want to consider the parental control features.
 After all, you wouldn't want your kids to access something they're not supposed to.

 Another important factor is the battery life.
 You'll want something that will stay alive as long as your kids need it to.
 Storage is also important.
 Since you'll probably restrict internet access, you'll want your child's tablet to hold a variety of games and videos.
 For this reason, you'll probably want something with a microSD card slot.
 Otherwise, you'll find yourself furiously deleting content regularly to make room for something new.

 You'll find it difficult at times as you attempt to find a good kids' learning tablet.
 To help you get started, here are some of the best available.

-- Ultimate adventures await with LeapPad Ultra XDi's huge 7" hi-res screen, kid-safe web and kid-tough design.
+- Ultimate adventures await with LeapPad Ultra XDi's huge 7" hi-res screen, kid-friendly web and kid-tough design

 - Huge, vivid screen delivers rich, dynamic graphics that immerse kids into the learning experience and bring the fun to...